SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/syntax/basic-structure.md

 #### heads & non-heads

-»⟮The head⟯« of ⟮＿a phrase＿⟯ is ⟮＿the lexical unit＿⟯ ⟮everything else in the phrase is about⟯.
+»⟮The head⟯« of ⟮＿a phrase＿⟯ is ⟮＿the lexemic unit＿⟯ ⟮everything else in the phrase is about⟯.
 »⟮A dependent⟯« is ⟮any element of ＿a phrase＿⟯ that ⟮isn't ＿the head＿⟯.

 #### phrasal category